jgravelle/AutoGroq/README.md

 Please note that AutoGroq is currently under active development, and you may encounter occasional instability as we continue to refine our platform.

+Or install it locally:

+Here's a step-by-step guide on how to install and set up AutoGroq based on the provided codebase:

+## Prerequisites:

+Python 3.x installed on your system
+An API key for the Groq API (replace the placeholder in the code with your actual API key)

+Clone the AutoGroq repository or download the source code files.
+Open a terminal or command prompt and navigate to the AutoGroq project directory.
+Create a virtual environment (optional but recommended):
+Copy codepython -m venv autogroq_venv

+## Activate the virtual environment:

+For Windows:
+Copy codeautogroq_venv\Scripts\activate

+For macOS and Linux:
+Copy codesource autogroq_venv/bin/activate

+## Install the required dependencies:
+Copy codepip install -r requirements.txt

+Set up the necessary environment variables:

+Replace the placeholder API key in the code with your actual Groq API key.
+Set any other required environment variables mentioned in the code.

+## Run the AutoGroq application:
+Copy codestreamlit run AutoGroq/main.py

+The application will open in your default web browser.
+If it doesn't open automatically, you can access it by navigating to http://localhost:8501 in your browser.
+Enter your request in the "Enter your request" text input field and press Enter or click outside the field to trigger the processing.
+AutoGroq will generate agents and create workflow files based on your request.
+The generated files will be available for download as ZIP archives.
+You can interact with the generated agents using the provided user interface.
+Enter additional input, view the discussion and whiteboard, and reset the application if needed.
+To exit the application, stop the Streamlit server by pressing Ctrl+C in the terminal or command prompt where you started the application.

+## Note:
+Make sure you have the necessary permissions to install packages and run the application.
+If you encounter any issues during the installation or setup process, please refer to the troubleshooting guide or seek further assistance.
+That's it!
+You should now have AutoGroq installed and ready to use on your system.
+Enjoy exploring and utilizing the powerful features of AutoGroq for your projects.

 ## How It Works

 1. **Initiation**: Begin by entering your query or request in the designated input area.